 It's easy to panic when you find out you have termites, but knowing is half the battle.
 Instead of rushing to hire the first person you find for the cheapest price, take time to do the following steps:

-- Research pest control companies to make sure they hold the proper licenses.
+- Research termite control companies to make sure they hold the proper licenses.
 In fact, ask to see the company's credentials.
 "Each company must have at least one certified, licensed commercial pesticide applicator in the proper service category," states the EPA.
 "Other company applicators must be certified applicators or licensed technicians under the direct supervision of a certified applicator."

 - Ask what type of pesticide will be used and how it will be applied.